openstack-archive/murano/doc/source/draft/enduser-guide/manage_applications.rst

 To delete an application package from the catalog, please perform the following steps:

 #.
-In OpenStack dashboard, navigate to :menuselection:`Murano > Manage > Package
+In OpenStack dashboard, navigate to :menuselection:`Applications > Manage > Packages.
-   Definitions`.

 #.
 Select a package or multiple packages you want to delete and click
    :guilabel:`Delete Packages`.